kanak12219836/Enterprise-Supply-Chain-Market-Intelligence/README.md

 ## Dataset

-The dataset is not included in this repository due to GitHub file size limitations.
+The dataset is not included in this repository because of GitHub file size limitations.

-Dataset Source:
+Download the dataset from Kaggle:

 https://www.kaggle.com/datasets/shashwatwork/dataco-smart-supply-chain-for-big-data-analysis

-AI / Machine Learning Enthusiast
+After downloading, place the files inside:

+data/raw/
+data/processed/

 GitHub: https://github.com/kanak12219836